HawlCheng/CHAlgorithm/README.md

 # CHAlgorithm

-This is the source code for the paper "Distributed Collaborative Task Allocation via Consensus Hungarian Algorithm".
+This repository contains the implementation of "Distributed Collaborative Task Allocation via Consensus Hungarian Algorithm".
+The code will be open-sourced after the paper is accepted.